 2.1 No criminal intent

-People are only guilty of telephonic harassment if they act with an intent to terrify, intimidate, threaten, or harass.
-A defense, then, is for a person to show that they did not act with any of these aims.
+People are only guilty of telephonic harassment if they act with the intent to terrify, intimidate, threaten, or harass.
+A defense is for a person to show that they did not act with any of these aims.
 Maybe, for example, someone repeatedly “butt dialed” a person, or maybe they texted someone as a joke.
 Both of these are acts without criminal intent.

 2.2 No lewd or obscene message

 It is a crime under this statute for people to leave or offer lewd or obscene electronic messages.
-But keep in mind that the messages have to be lewd or obscene to a reasonable person.
+But remember that the messages must be lewd or obscene to a reasonable person.
 This means it is always a defense for people to show that a message was not reasonably offensive.

 2.3 Free speech

-The language of ARS 13-2916 specifically states that the law does not apply to constitutionally protected speech or activity.5 Therefore, defendants can always try to assert that their electronic communication was protected by the First Amendment right to free speech.
+The language of ARS 13-2916 specifically states that the law does not apply to constitutionally protected speech or activity.5 Therefore, defendants can always try to assert that the First Amendment right to free speech protected their electronic communication.

 Consider, for example, the scenario where a person sends out an anti-abortion email campaign with pictures of fetal remains.
-While many people might find the images offensive, the emails are protected by the First Amendment.
+While many people might find the images offensive, the First Amendment protects the emails.

 3. What are the penalties?